Get a jump start now by creating an account with our simple online tool.

 If you're a mid-career professional (typically 5–15 years of experience) and want to hone your data analysis and analytical skills and gain a perspective on public policy as you take on more leadership responsibility, there's no better choice than the Harris Public Policy Evening Master's Program at 1871.

 Students earn an MA in public policy.
-The curriculum provides a solid foundation in the fundamentals of data analytics, economic analysis, leadership, and the strategic foundations of public policy.
+The curriculum provides a foundation in the fundamentals of data analytics, economic analysis, leadership, and the strategic foundations of public policy.

 Classes leverage Harris' policy expertise and focus on the full spectrum of policy areas for which Harris is known.
 All classes are taught by Harris faculty—including Anthony Fowler and Jeff Grogger—and leverage the exacting research and evidence-based approaches that help produce positive social impact.